capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Consequences

 - We are using standard Argo way of passing artifacts, no special syntax is added.
 Content Creator must know the inputs and output names of the artifacts used in the imported actions.
-This is not a problem, as they are defined by the required and optional TypeInstances of the imported actions.
+This is not a problem, as they are defined by the required and optional TypeInstances of the imported actions
-- We must rembember prefixing names in the imported actions.
+- We must remember prefixing names in the imported actions.
 Workflows could generate global artifacts and we could have collisions.
-Open question is how to fetch the TypeInstance artifacts of imported actions (if there is a need for that).
+Open question is how to fetch the TypeInstance artifacts of imported actions with changed names (if there is a need for that)
 - Open point is how to handle conditional imports.
 Lets say we have a `jira.install` implementation, which requires a `postgresql.config` TypeInstance.
 You could provide it to the action or create it, if not provided.
-We could just use Argo conditions and check, if the `postgresql.config` TypeInstance artifacts is available or not, but maybe we could determine this during rendering instead, to avoid importing unnecesary actions.
+We could just let Argo handle the conditions and check, if the `postgresql.config` TypeInstance artifacts is available or not, but maybe we could determine this during rendering instead, to avoid importing unnecesary actions.
+On the other hand:
+> Premature optimization is the root of all evil - Donald Knuth